icpac-igad/sewaa-forecasts-package/README.md

 - `mvua-kubwa-ens` data jobs
 - `mvua-kubwa-counts` data jobs

+## Pre-requisite Setup Dependencies

+This project relies on `docker`, `docker-compose` and `git` to work.
+In addition, `wget` and `tar` are required for **express** users.
+Users installing the package manually do not necessarily require `wget` and `tar`.

+### Installing Docker and Docker Compose

+Docker and Docker Compose are cross-platform software that makes it possible to run programs on any operating system with `99%` gurantee that the program will work with no modification.
+Docker Desktop is available for installation in `window`, `macos` and `linux`.
+Docker Desktop contains both `docker` and `docker compose`.
+On `linux`, docker and `docker compose` can be installed manually in `daemon` mode.

+- Instructions on how to install Docker Desktop on windows can be found [here](https://docs.docker.com/desktop/setup/install/windows-install/)
+- To install Docker Desktop on MacOS, follow [this link](https://docs.docker.com/desktop/setup/install/mac-install/)
+- Linux users can either install `docker engine` and `docker-compose` binaries separately using [this link](https://docs.docker.com/engine/install/) or install Docker Desktop as described [here](https://docs.docker.com/desktop/setup/install/linux/).
+It is highly recommended that docker and docker-compose are installed in `rootless` mode on linux.
+Docker rootless installation instructions can be found [here](https://docs.docker.com/engine/security/rootless/).

+Once done with the installations, please confirm that `docker` and `docker-compose` was installed successfully by running below commands in your favarite commandline.

+> `docker version`
+> `docker compose version`

-## Downloading source code
+### Downloading source code

 The code can be downloaded using `git` as shown below.
 Ensure git is installed before executing below command.
 Use [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions on how to install `git` on Linux, MacOS and Windows.
 When installing `git` on windows, `MSYS` must be enabled to add support for executing bash scripts.

 > `git clone https://github.com/icpac-igad/sewaa-forecasts-package.git`

-## Installation
+## Express Installation

-To run the docker services, one is required to install `docker` and `docker compose` for their operating system.

-- Instructions on how to install docker and docker compose (both included in the Docker Desktop) on windows can be found [here](https://docs.docker.com/desktop/setup/install/windows-install/)
-- To install docker and docker-compose (both included in Docker Desktop) on MacOS, follow [this link](https://docs.docker.com/desktop/setup/install/mac-install/)
-- Linux users can either install docker engine and docker-compose binaries separately using [this link](https://docs.docker.com/engine/install/) or install Docker Desktop which includes both docker and docker-compose as described [here](https://docs.docker.com/desktop/setup/install/linux/).
-It is highly recommended that docker and docker-compose are installed in `rootless` mode on linux.
-Docker rootless installation instructions can be found [here](https://docs.docker.com/engine/security/rootless/).

-Once done with the installations, please confirm that `docker` and `docker-compose` was installed successfully by running below commands in your favarite commandline.
+The package can be installed by executing a single command on `git bash` or `terminal`.
+To install, change `bash` or `terminal` to `sewaa-forecasts-package` previously downloaded.

-> `docker --version`
+> `cd sewaa-forecasts-package`
-> `docker compose --version`

-If no error was reported, `docker` and `docker-compose` were properly  installed.
+Then run express manager command to build docker images, download model configuration data and start docker containers.

+> `bash manager.sh express`

+## Advanced Installation

  Change directory into the previously downloaded git codebase from GitHub.
  > `cd sewaa-forecasts-package`